 - Any edits you make to this data in Intercom will automatically update in Salesforce.
 However, any edits you make to this data in Salesforce won't automatically update in Intercom.

 - You can remove a mapped field by selecting ‘clear’.
 Unmapped or deleted attributes will be ignored.

 2. Send conversations from Intercom to Salesforce

-How to create conversations in Salesforce
+How to create conversations and notes in Salesforce

 - We'll assign the task in Salesforce to the teammate assigned to the conversation in Intercom.